Centre Pompidou: Priority Entrance

 - Climb to the top where you can see the Eiffel Tower, Notre Dame Cathedral, Sacre-coeur basilica and other prominent structures of the Parisienne skyline and take in one of the best views in all of Paris.

-- Along with the art exhibitions, Centre Pompidou also features a vast public library, a research centre for acoustics and music and more.
+- Along with the art Permanent exhibitions, Centre Pompidou also features a vast public library, a research centre for acoustics and music and more.

 - Explore the 6 different collections of Centre Pompidou - The Modern Art Collection, The Contemporary Art Collection, The Photography Collection, The Design Collection, The New Media Collection and The Cinema Collection.